ilia92/homes_mining/home_univ/pho/Readme.txt

 -log <n>
-   Selects the log file mode: :0: disabled - no log file will be written :1: write log file but don't show debug messages on screen (default) :2: write log file and show debug messages on screen
+   Selects the log file mode: :0: disabled - no log file will be written :1: write log file but don’t show debug messages on screen (default) :2: write log file and show debug messages on screen

 -logfile <name>